Richardaeld/google_translate_game/README.md

 + As a user, I want a game that challenges me.

 ### Experience Provided
-+ The game has different settings, such as: selectable difficulty, timer length, multiple languages, and total number of card pairs to give a user an enjoyable way to spend time with plenty of replay value.
++ The game has different settings, such as: selectable difficulty, time on clock, multiple languages, and total number of card pairs to give a user an enjoyable way to spend time with plenty of replay value.
 + The game has an adjustable difficulty that can be used to provide an experience that will challenge the user's memory retention skills.
 + The game currently has six different languages to pick from and they are pairable in any way the user chooses.